plutov/surv/README.md

 ### Survey services

 Two survey services use the same codebase (`./survey`) as they solve the similar problem, but they have different configuration and deployed separately.
 We can scale only one survey service if necessary and easily redeploy one without affecting other.
-If we develop 2 completely different survey services it may have sense to have a separate codebase as well so different teams can work on them.
+If we develop 2 completely different survey services it makes sense to have a separate codebase so different teams can work on them.

 We separate survey services by domain, for example one service for gaming, another for online store.

-Dashboard may access these services via known REST API endpoints, if there are multiple survey services dashboard may connect to `etcd` for service discovery to find an address of specific service.
+Dashboard may access these services via known REST API endpoints.
+If later we have a lot of services it makes sense to have a service discovery using Consul or etcd to know how to connect to services.

 #### Survey service configuration:

  - Name
  - Address

-I manage local configuration in environment variables of Docker Compose, the production config can be stored in Vault / KMS / etc.
+I manage local configuration in environment variables of Docker Compose, later the production config can be stored in Vault / KMS / etc.

 #### API